Homemade Corned Beef

 You can discard the brine and add the brisket back to the pot and cover it with water.
 Add in the other half of the pickling spice and bring the whole thing to a simmer.

-Simmer the brisket over low heat, slightly covered, for about three hours until it’s very tender.
+Simmer the corned beef over low heat, slightly covered, for about three hours until it’s very tender.
 You might need to add more water as the brisket simmers to keep it covered.

 While the brisket simmers you can prep your sides for the corned beef which pretty much have to be cabbage and potatoes.
 Not negotiable.

-After the brisket has simmered, remove it from the pot and let it rest for a few minutes.
+After the corned beef has simmered, remove it from the pot and let it rest for a few minutes.

 Then you can slice it nice and thin.
 You can, and should, cook the potatoes and cabbage in the same liquid that you simmered the brisket in.